stevenwcarter/clipper-rs/README.md

 ## Features

 - **Easy-to-use API**: Simple struct-based interface with `new()` constructor and embedding methods
-- **Image embeddings**: Generate 512-dimensional embeddings from image files
+- **Image embeddings**: Generate 512-dimensional embeddings from image files, DynamicImages, or raw bytes
 - **Text embeddings**: Generate 512-dimensional embeddings from text strings
+- **Batch processing**: Process multiple images efficiently in a single call
 - **GPU acceleration**: Automatic Metal (macOS) or CUDA support with CPU fallback
 - **Model management**: Automatic download and caching of CLIP models from HuggingFace